topfreegames/khan/docs/API.md

 ## Hook Routes

-More about web hooks can be found in [Using WebHooks](using_webhooks).
+More about web hooks can be found in [Using WebHooks](using_webhooks.html).

   ### Supported Web Hook Event Types

-  * 0 - Game Created - Same payload as the response of the Create Game Route
+  * `0 Game Created` - Same payload as the response of the Create Game Route
-  * 1 - Game Updated - Same payload as the response of the Update Game Route
+  * `1 Game Updated` - Same payload as the response of the Update Game Route

   ### Create Hook